 The lack of in-content forms was a bit of a disappointment because not everyone wants to use popups for their email capture, but from a development standpoint I understand why they haven’t yet, because of the huge number of variables and potential issues created by themes.
 It could potentially be a support nightmare.
 That said, I do believe people would like to see that implemented at some point.

-The exit intent functionality that comes with the $199 pro version is the key selling point of this plugin, which makes it a not in-expensive option if you want the full feature set.
+The exit intent functionality is the key selling point of this service, which makes it a not in-expensive option if you want the full feature set.
 When you look at the competition in the optin plugin market, it’s hard to wholeheartedly recommend OptinMonster compared to something with a lower price tag like Ninja Popups if you’re looking at the plugin by itself.

 However, in my mind that isn’t an apples to apples comparison.
 When it comes to ease of use, ongoing support, and overall quality of build, nothing else on the market compares to OptinMonster.
 This isn’t a plugin from a shady marketing group who outsourced a one-time build to eLance in order to make a quick buck and has no plans for ongoing development and support.